 How much do dermal fillers cost?

-The cost of dermal fillers can vary quite a lot depending on substances used and how many injections you need.
+The cost of dermal fillers can vary quite a lot depending on the substances used and how many injections you need.
 It will also depend on the quality of the doctor you work with.
-At Dr Matla Aesthetics, we provide a high quality service for all of our treatments, whilst still striving to keep prices down.
+At Dr Matla Aesthetics, we provide a high-quality service for all of our treatments, whilst still striving to keep prices down.
 You can take a look at our current price range for different dermal fillers here.

 What are the possible side effects of dermal fillers?

 It is worth pointing out that, though dermal fillers are considered to be safe for use in a wide number of cases, it is possible that you will suffer from side effects.
 If you are worried about any of these and would like a deeper evaluation of the risks, you should consult your doctor.
 Such side effects include the following:

 ● Feeling the substances used under your skin

 ● Loss of blood flow to certain parts of the skin, leading to the death of skin cells

 ● Itching, skin rash, or pimple-like eruptions

 ● Lumps or undesirable asymmetry in your skin’s appearance

 ● Skin damage leading to scarring, wounds, or infection